pepstock-org/Charba/readme.md

    * add new animation entities (collection of properties, transitions) and new namespaces where the options must be stored.
    * add `delay` property to animation options.
    * add `loop` property to animation options.
-   * add `animation` options and configuration to datasets.
+   * add `animation` options and configuration to data sets.
    * add `animation` options and configuration to tooltips.
    * add `setAnimationEnabled` and `isAnimationEnabled` methods to animation containers to configuration, options and datasets.
  * add `skipNull` property to `BarOptions` configuration.